oracle/olcut/README-Configuration.md

 object as remote, provide `ConfigurationEntries`, deal with `RemoteComponentManager` and `RemoteMultiComponentManager`, etc will eventually be added here.

-OLCUT in general works fine with Java 9, but we have experienced some weird class loader issues when using serialization in RMI calls with Jini in another project.
+Remote loading in general works fine with Java 9+, but we have experienced some weird class loader issues when using serialization in RMI calls with Jini in another project.
 It's TBD on what the root cause is or how to fix it.

+Note: remote components are currently deprecated as they depend on features deprecated by the integration of [JEP 385](https://openjdk.java.net/jeps/385) in Java 15.
+We are considering alternative approaches which will keep this functionality, though it will likely be structured differently to the current implementation.

 ## Other config formats